Volcanoes, Rainforests and Coral Reefs

 More than half of the world's coral species can be found in Kimbe Bay.

 Kimbe Bay is part of the Coral Triangle, the global center of marine biodiversity covering an area of 2.3 million square miles of ocean.
-The Nature Conservancy and its partners are working to protect this expansive and biodiverse area through on-site conservation, technical support and policy.
+The Nature Conservancy and our partners are working to protect this expansive and biodiverse area through on-site conservation, technical support and policy.

 Scientists believe Kimbe Bay has more than 820 species of coral reef fish, which far exceeds the diversity of the Hawaiian Islands and the entire Caribbean.
 Kimbe Bay is home to the world’s smallest seahorse, the pygmy seahorse (Hippocampus bargibanti), which grows to approximately ¾ of an inch.